Yancey-Blog/blog-cms-v2/README.md

 ## Contributing

 The main purpose of this repository is to continue to evolve BPG (Blog Project Group), making it faster and easier to use.
-Development of Blog BE Next happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving Blog BE Next.
+Development of Blog CMS v2 happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+Read below to learn how you can take part in improving Blog CMS v2.

 ### [Code of Conduct](./CODE_OF_CONDUCT.md)